 Seniors can contact Fulton County's STARline at (404) 613-6000 to ask about assistance and services, opens a new window.

 Utilities.
 Georgia's Energy Assistance Program, opens a new window page has details about LIHEAP, a seasonal program to help with heat.
 Utility assistance programs , opens a new windowof the Georgia Public Service Commission and other state and local entities.
 Help with water bills through the FLOAT program, opens a new window (404-546-0311).
 Low-income water customers in the City of Atlanta can get help with water and sewer bills, opens a new window (404-546-3620).
-The Federal Universal Service Fund's Lifeline/Link-Up program provides discounts to income-eligible consumers for phones and phone services.
+The Federal Universal Service Fund's Lifeline/Link-Up program provides discounts to income-eligible consumers for phone and internet service.
 Get more information from the Universal Service Administrative Co, opens a new window.
 Lifeline enrollees can also get help paying for high speed internet from the Affordable Connectivity Program, opens a new window.

 Food.
 Georgia food commodity programs, opens a new window.
 List of U.S. Dept. of Agriculture food assistance programs, opens a new window.
 Food stamps (SNAP), opens a new window in Georgia.